Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 Furthermore, given a convergent semisimple CohFT $\Omega$, locally around a semisimple point, the element $R$ of the symplectic loop group, taking the TQFT corresponding to the Frobenius algebra to $\Omega$, satisfies the following differential equation of one-forms when written in a basis of normalized idempotents

-Here $\mathbf u$ is the diagonal matrix filled with the canonical coordinates $u_i$ corresponding to the idempotents and $\Psi$ is the basis change from the basis of normalized idempotents to a flat basis. \end{thm} \begin{rmk} The differential equation \eqref{eq:RDE} makes sense for any Frobenius manifold.
-In general it defines $R$ only up to right multiplication by a diagonal matrix whose entries are of the form $\exp(a_1 z + a_3z^3 + \dotsb)$, where the $a_i$ are constants on the Frobenius manifold \cite{Gi01a}.
-If the further condition of homogeneity with respect to an Euler vector field is imposed on $R$, there is a unique solution. \end{rmk} \begin{rmk} Teleman's proof relies heavily on topological results (Mumford's conjecture/Madsen-Weiss theorem) and it is therefore not known if the same classification result also holds in general when we work in Chow instead of cohomology.
-It is still known that the statement is also in some cases such as for the equivariant Gromov-Witten theory of a toric variety. \end{rmk} \begin{rmk} Formula~\eqref{eq:genus1} for a genus one potential
+Here $\mathbf u$ is the diagonal matrix filled with the canonical coordinates $u_i$ corresponding to the idempotents and $\Psi$ is the basis change from the basis of normalized idempotents to a flat basis. \end{theorem} \begin{remark} The differential equation \eqref{eq:RDE} makes sense for any Frobenius manifold.
+In general it defines $R$ only up to right multiplication by a diagonal matrix whose entries are of the form $\exp(a_1 z + a_3z^3 + \dotsb)$, where the $a_i$ are constant on the Frobenius manifold \cite{Gi01a}.
+If the further condition of homogeneity with respect to an Euler vector field is imposed on $R$, there is a unique solution. \end{remark} \begin{remark} Teleman's proof relies heavily on topological results (Mumford's conjecture/Madsen--Weiss theorem) and it is therefore not known if the same classification result also holds in general when we work in Chow instead of cohomology.
+It is still known that the Chow-valued statement holds in some cases such as for the equivariant Gromov--Witten theory of a toric variety. \end{remark} \begin{remark} Formula~\eqref{eq:genus1} for a genus one potential

-is a special case of the reconstruction. \end{rmk}
+is a special case of the reconstruction. \end{remark}

-Let us make the local structure of the reconstruction formula a bit more concrete for later use.
-We can decompose any endomorphism $F$ of $V$ into a collection of linear forms
+For later use, let us use the normalized idempotent basis to make the reconstruction formula a bit more concrete: We can decompose any endomorphism $F$ of $V$ into a collection of linear forms

-where $\tilde\epsilon_i$ is the $i$th normalized idempotent element and we will use the formula
+where $\tilde\epsilon_i$ is the $i$th normalized idempotent element, and we will use the formula

 where the $\Delta_i$ are the inverses of the norms of the idempotents.
 Then we can rewrite \eqref{eq:reconstra} to